qitianshi/mimosa-app/docs/CONTRIBUTING.md

 Note that there should be __two__ empty lines between the `description` line and the first line of your code.

 ### Whitespace
-Give your code a little rooom to breathe.
+Give your code a little room to breathe.

 Add a single character whitespace:
 * around operators: `foo = bar`